 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

-- 8 shallot, peeled and finely sliced
+- 8 shallots, peeled and finely sliced

 Related to the onion (as opposed to being a younger version of it), shallots grow in clusters at…

-- 20 button mushroom, finely sliced
+- 20 button mushrooms, finely sliced

 - 75ml sherry vinegar

 - 1 bottle fruity red wine, such as Rioja

 Butter is made when lactic-acid producing bacteria are added to cream and churned to make an…

 To make the sauce, heat the olive oil in a large frying pan.
 Add the shallots and mushrooms, then fry for about 10 mins until golden and caramelised.
 Pour in the vinegar, then simmer until almost evaporated.
 Add the red wine, then simmer until almost evaporated.
 Add the beef stock, bring to the boil, then reduce by two-thirds.
 Pass the mixture through a fine sieve, then keep warm until ready to serve.
 Can be made the day before and reheated.